× Search

-We're upgrading Bethlehem Road to make it safer and improve stormwater drainage.
-This includes adding a new level pedestrian crossing and widening and extending footpaths and shared paths to make it easier and safer for people to walk and cycle.
+Our upgrades to Bethlehem Road are progressing smoothly.
+These improvements focus on enhancing safety and stormwater drainage, which include the addition of a new level pedestrian crossing, as well as widening and extending footpaths and shared paths.
+These changes will make it easier and safer for people to walk and cycle in the area.

 Why are we doing it?